 This course explores the nature of drawing as a language skill and the use of drawing by production artists and animators.
-Applied drawing goals and critical thinking skills are given special consideration.
-Students are introduced to basic professional habits in drawing practice, drill, and play.
-Design principles, basic research, and the design process are introduced and applied to a series of practical problems.
-This course also explores basic drawing materials, drawing strategy, drawing sequence, linear drawing methodology, practice, and theory.
+Topics include applied drawing goals, critical thinking skills, and best practices in drawing practice, drill, and play.
+Design principles, reference research, and the design process are applied to a series of practical problems.
+This course also explores drawing materials, drawing strategy, drawing sequence, and linear drawing methodology, practice, and theory.